Story At-A-Glance

 - UC Riverside gets a grant of $450K from SCEIN

-- Why a UC Riverside scientist got $2M in grant?
+- Why a UC Riverside scientist got $2M in a grant?
 It has to do with Quantum computers

 Our goal at Startempire Wire is to act as a megaphone to connect the dots between the best startups, events, and people in the Inland Empire.
 Don’t forget to subscribe to our YouTube channel, and like/follow us on Facebook, Twitter, and Instagram.